deepyes02/crypto-minter/README.md

 **Remember not to use a live wallet address/ private key for development purposes.**

 From hardhat to testnet, this is real.
-Example of a smart contract deployed to the Ethernet testnet at the end of this tutorial:
+Example of a smart contract deployed to the Ethereum testnet at the end of this tutorial:

 ## How does it work ##